Heidi Thorne is a self-publishing advocate and author of nonfiction books, eBooks, and audiobooks. She is a former trade newspaper editor.

 For example, let’s say your poetry book is titled Detours.
 Yeah, that has zero search value.
 Adding a subtitle such as “Poems about life lessons learned from my health crisis.”
 You get the idea.
 Then the book description should tell readers what kind of poems and topics they’ll encounter in your book, along with any backstory information telling them how the book came to be.

 In addition to selling your poetry books on Amazon/KDP, think about other outlets for your poetry adventures.
 Greeting cards are an obvious option.
 However, getting published by some of the major greeting card publishers can be as challenging as getting an agent and being traditionally published.
 Some poets may choose to sell their own greeting cards on RedBubble or other print-on-demand sites.

 Songs are also a possibility.
 If you have the musical talent to write the accompanying music, you could perform, record, and publish them on Spotify.
 To learn more about markets that buy poetry and songs, buy the current editions of the Poet’s Market and Songwriter’s Market published by Writer’s Digest Books.
 Like the Writer’s Market directories, these books offer a wealth of information.

 My First Poetry Book (But Maybe Not My Last?)

 I decided to write a collection of haiku, the short structured Japanese poetry format.
 Being a crafty sort, I did the whole art book thing with it.
-Got an A, which saved me from getting a horrible final grade.
-Wish I would have kept that book.
+I got an A, which saved me from getting a horrible final grade.
+I wish I had kept that book.
 But it’s lost to time and probably a landfill.